arminfro/participator/README.md

 * Server code is in `server`
 * Client code is in `pages` and `components`
+  * `components` has all components grouped by subjects.
   * `pages` is the file-based routing of next.js.
-It's the bridge betwenn `server` and `components`.
-That's where initial data fetching happens.
+    * It's the bridge between `server` and `components`
+    * That's where initial data fetching and layout setting happens.
-  * `components` has all components grouped by subjects.
 * Common code is in `types, casl` and `utils`
   * `types` has all type definitions and validations using superstruct
   * `casl` defines abilities